-&lt;sup>4 This table reflects the ONR's consultation criteria as at 2022 - please note that these may change over time and the Policy SP4 reflects the Council's intention to follow the latest ONR guidance from time to time.
-Detailed Emergency Planning Zone (DEPZ) as defined by REPPIR and as detailed on the Council's website.
+1 This table reflects the ONR's consultation criteria as at 2022 - please note that these may change over time and the Policy SP4 reflects the Council's intention to follow the latest ONR guidance from time to time.

+2-Detailed Emergency Planning Zone (DEPZ) as defined by REPPIR and as detailed on the Council's website.